-We have so much more available to us than any previous generations.
-We have stuff that saves us time and effort, like washing machines and cars, stuff to endlessly entertain us, like movies, PlayStation and shopping malls, and more information available to us, about any possible subject at our fingertips, at all times.
+We have so much more available to us than any previous generation.
+We have stuff that saves us time and effort, (like washing machines and cars), stuff to endlessly entertain us, (like movies, PlayStation, and shopping malls), and more information available to us, about any possible subject, at our fingertips, than at any other time in history.

-Much of this ‘stuff’ is even marketed to us with the belief that when we purchase or consume it we will be happy!
+Much of this ‘stuff’ is even marketed to us with the belief that when we purchase or consume it, we will become happy!

 So, why is it that the number of people on anti-depressants, tranquilizers, and drugs, continues to rise?

-Have you considered that it is our perceptions of happiness, and what brings us happiness, that may be wrong?
+Have you considered that maybe it’s our perceptions of happiness, and what brings us happiness, that may be wrong?

-So what is it that could be wrong with the way we are pursuing happiness?
+So….. what could be wrong with the way we are pursuing happiness?

 “One happiness scatters a thousand sorrows” – Chinese proverb

 There have always been happy people and unhappy people, and people who are happy some of the time but not all the time.
 This will never change, as will the fact that most people, when asked, would be very willing to be happy for ‘more’ of the time each day.

 Modern society has conditioned us to tie happiness to factors that are external to ourselves.
 By this, I mean that we make our level of happiness dependent on other people’s opinions, accumulating the ‘right stuff’, our achievements, and having lots of money!